EarthToAbigail/SonicPi-Workshops/Scopes/Exercises.md

 Work with a team mate to create loops of your own and apply different instruments to different loops by using `local scopes`.
 Find ways to **also use some variables globally**.
 Is there any way you could make your life easier by declaring a global variable and use it to change your code easily? :wink:

 HINT :bulb: When musicians perform electronic music live, they usually use a *mixer* to mix all the different sounds together.
-A mixer controls the volume of each instrument (a mixer can do much more then that but let's focus on volume for now :blush:).
+A mixer controls the volume of each instrument (a mixer can do much more than that but let's focus on volume for now :blush:).
 What about creating your own mixer for your loops using `global variables` ? :sunglasses: